Treatment DetailFebruary 27, 2017

 Sign 3 — Excessive Bruising and Inflammation

-All injections will cause some inflammation or light bruising but one common sign of excessive (or improperly administered) BOTOX can be found in patients with severe bruising, redness and inflammation.
+All injections will cause some inflammation or light bruising, since the injection is made into the soft tissue.
+However, one common sign of excessive (or improperly administered) BOTOX can be found in patients with severe bruising, redness and inflammation.
 Because any injection irritates the skin it is important to have an experienced medical professional perform treatments.

 How Can a Good Medical Professional Prevent These Signs?

 An experienced and skilled medical professional can work with you to ensure that you don’t suffer from an “over-botoxed” appearance.
 A “frozen” look can be avoided by agreeing on a cautious treatment schedule that is appropriate for you.
 Avoiding excessive therapy is also essential for keeping the face as natural looking as possible.

 Bruising, inflammation and droopy eyelids usually aren’t a concern when you’ve been treated by a pro who knows their stuff, and has the experience to back their claims.
 Just as needles are less painful when administered by a skilled medical injector, side effects are dramatically reduced altogether as well.